-1. What airports are convenient to Gainesville?
+What airports are convenient to Gainesville?

-2. Where are the best hotels/motels in Gainesville?
+Where are the best accomodations in Gainesville?

-Hotels and motels cover a wide range of rates, locations, and conveniences.
-There are several motels within walking distance of the School of Physician Assistant Studies offices.
-Several others provide shuttle service to the Health Science Center.
-Applicants who are invited for interview will be sent a current list of accommodations available in the area.
-For a more complete listing, visit the following websites or contact a national hotel chain directly: www.cityofgainesville.org, www.gainesvillechamber.com or www.visitgainesville.net.
+A wide range of accomodation rates, locations, and conveniences exist in Gainesville.
+Several motels are within walking distance of the School of Physician Assistant Studies offices and the Health Science Center.
+Several others provide shuttle service.
+Applicants who are invited for interview are invited to use the University of Florida Travel Portal http://www.campustravel.com/university/ufl/, which provides useful infomation about local accomodations, as well as special UF Rates offered in some participating establshments .
+For a more complete listing, visit the following websites: www.cityofgainesville.org, www.gainesvillechamber.com or www.visitgainesville.net or contact a national hotel chain directly.

 Where are some moderately-priced restaurants located in Gainesville?

-Applicants visiting the campus should allow plenty of extra time if they plan to park their car on campus.
+Applicants visiting the campus should allow plenty of time if they plan to park their car on campus.

-6. Why does the School of Physician Assistant Studies require two days for interviewing?
+Why does the School of Physician Assistant Studies require two days for interviewing?

 Our students are integrally involved in the orientation activities.
 Since they have to be in class during the morning, they are not available for orientation until the afternoon.
 We schedule orientation for the first afternoon and begin the interviews the next day, after applicants have been appropriately oriented and had dinner with current students.
 We also want applicants to be as relaxed as possible for the interviews, and we believe that having the prior afternoon to become familiar with various facets of the school is beneficial and helps to reduce stress for our applicants.

-7. What will the 2-day orientation/interview process include?
+What will the 2-day Orientation/Interview process include?

-8. Will I have an opportunity to meet current students in the School of PAS?
+Will I have an opportunity to meet current students in the School of PAS?

-10. What happens during the group processing experience?
+What happens during the group processing experience?

-11. Is the dinner with students required?
+Is the dinner with students required?

 Will attending the optional PA class increase my chances for acceptance?